 Breathing dust high in Ni content has been associated with development of neoplasms of the respiratory system and nasal sinuses.
 Most reactions to Ni are localized skin sensitivity and allergic skin disorders that occur on contact with Ni-containing alloys.
 These reactions do not correlate to urine concentrations; patients experiencing skin sensitivity reactions to Ni are likely to have normal Ni excretion.

 Urine nickel is the test of choice for detecting nickel toxicity in patients exposed to nickel carbonyl.

-Values > or =7 mcg/g creatinine represent possible environmental or occupational exposure.
+Values of 3.8 mcg/g creatinine and higher for males, or 4.3 mcg/g creatinine and higher for females, represent possible environmental or occupational exposure.

-Nickel (Ni) concentrations >50 mcg/g creatinine are of concern, suggesting excessive exposure.
+Nickel (Ni) concentrations above 50 mcg/g creatinine are of concern, suggesting excessive exposure.

 Clinical concern about Ni toxicity should be limited to patients with potential for exposure to toxic Ni compounds such as nickel carbonyl.
 Hypernickelemia, in the absence of exposure to that specific form of Ni, may be an incidental finding or could be due to specimen contamination.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Specimen collection procedures for nickel (Ni) require special collection containers, rigorous attention to ultraclean specimen collection and handling procedures, and analysis in an ultraclean facility.
 Unless all of these procedures are followed, increased urinary Ni results may be an incidental and misleading finding.